-When your marketing activities are connected with your sales team, including bots sending qualified leads and booking meetings with sales, you can be sure you’re moving your buyers through your marketing and sales funnels in an effective way.
+When your marketing activities are connected with your sales team, you can be sure you’re moving your buyers through your marketing and sales funnels in an effective way.

 Choosing the best conversational marketing strategy should be based on your company's business goals.
 These objectives define what you’re ultimately trying to achieve with your conversational marketing.

 It’s good to start by evaluating what kind of conversations you would like to have with your audience and what are problems you’re trying to solve with these strategies.

 Knowing your audience and their needs helps in determining what kind of channels you need and for what purpose, whether it’s to answer generic FAQs, provide information related to your products or services, assist in finalising a purchase, or promote your gated content or demos.

 Deciding on what kind of questions and answers your bot should cover should be based on the information your sales team needs to qualify a lead.

 The nature of questions depends on your objectives and should be adjusted to the different stages of the customer journey.

 Personalising your conversations based on your customers’ behaviour and the stage of their customer journey enables you to show them the right content in the right channels at the right time.